Avengers Trophy Guide and Road Map for PlayStation

 - Global Offensive

-Though those are the only required mission chains, you will also want to complete any others you receive in order to unlock Hives and more.
+Though those are the only required mission chains, you will also want to complete any others you receive during this phase of the Marvel’s Avengers Trophy Guide in order to unlock Hives and more.

 Old Fashioned Beat Down